Null Hypothesis Significance Testing

 [1] 1.125856e-22

-This calculation indicates that there’s a near zero probability of observing a sample mean difference in WTP between the two conditions that is 9.8 standard errors or more (in either direction) away from the null hypothesis mean difference.
+This calculation indicates that there’s a near zero probability of observing a sample mean difference in WTP between the two conditions that is 9.8 standard errors or more (in either direction) away from the stated null hypothesis mean difference — if the null hypothesis were true.
 In other words, such extreme results are highly unlikely to occur by random chance alone if the true population difference in WTP between the two conditions is 0.

 Type I and Type II errors